Make sure you’re eligible and find out exactly what you’re covered under with BankSA credit card complimentary travel insurance.

 - Rental vehicle excess cover.
 Covers any excess you have to pay if you do damage to a rental vehicle overseas.
 BankSA Amplify Signature and Vertigo Platinum cardholders have cover for both international and domestic rental vehicle excess insurance.

 - Travel delay.
-If your flight is delayed by more than six hours you can give the receipts to QBE and they’ll reimburse you the “reasonable cost” of your food and accommodation expenses.
+If your flight is delayed by more than six hours you can give the receipts to Allianz and they’ll reimburse you the “reasonable cost” of your food and accommodation expenses.

 - Legal liability.
 Personal insurance in case you hurt someone or damage something and are financially liable.